simonLeary42/ruldap/README.md

 A [ColdFront](https://coldfront.readthedocs.io/en/latest/) plugin that provides `LDAPRemoteUserBackend` that will configure a user based on information pulled from LDAP.

 ## Installation
+If you're using a virtual environment (following ColdFront's deployment instructions should have you make and use a virtual environment), make sure you're in the virutal environment first.

 `pip install git+https://github.com/cecilialau6776/ruldap`

 ## Configuration